magicaussie/wledger/README.md

 3. Commit your changes.
 4. Open a Pull Request.

-## 📄 License
+## License

-This project is released under the MIT License - see the `LICENSE` file for details.
+WLEDger is released under the MIT License - see the `LICENSE` file for details.

----

-*Built with ❤️ for the maker community.*